Celtic League: Publications

 The Celtic League publishes a quarterly magazine, Carn, which highlights political struggles and cultural preservation issues.
 The articles are produced in the six Celtic languages in addition to English.
 The cover of the magazine is a map of the six Celtic countries with their respective Celtic-language names beside them.
 In the past, articles have appeared in French as well.
 For many years, Carn claimed to be the only regular publication carrying all six Celtic languages.

 The Celtic League, American Branch (CLAB) prints its own quarterly newsletter, Six Nations, One Soul, as of October 2011 which provides news of branch activities and events within the Celtic communities in the United States, publishes letters from members, and reviews books and recordings of Celtic interest.
-CLAB published at least six issues of a larger semi-annual magazine, Keltoi: A Pan-Celtic Review,from 2006 to 2008.
+CLAB published at least six issues of a larger semi-annual magazine, Keltoi: A Pan-Celtic Review, from 2006 to 2008.
 CLAB also produced a wall calendar each year, with art from members, appropriate quotations, and anniversaries; publication ceased with the 2008 issue.

-Other branches have published their own periodicals from time to time, but few have been very long-lived.

-Notable members and former members

-Some of the more notable past and present members of the Celtic League have been Plaid Cymru leaders Gwynfor Evans and J. E. Jones, Scottish National Party leaders Winnie Ewing, Robert McIntyre and Rob Gibson, leader of Sinn Féin Ruairí Ó Brádaigh, prominent Breton exiles Yann Fouéré and Alan Heusaff, the historian and writer Peter Berresford Ellis, writer Bernard Le Nail, and Manx language revivalist Brian Stowell.

-American author and linguist Alexei Kondratiev was president of the Celtic League American branch.

 Campaigns

-The Celtic League also campaigns for a united Ireland, and the return of the Loire-Atlantique department to Brittany.
-Over the years, the Celtic League has campaigned consistently in support of the languages in Celtic nations, and for the return of ancient artefacts, removed from Celtic countries to museums outside of these areas – amongst these are the Lewis chessmen and the Chronicles of Mann.

-The Manx branch of the Celtic League successfully campaigned for the Calf of Man island to be transferred from the National Trust of England, Wales and Northern Ireland to the local Manx National Heritage.

-In the mid-1990s, the Celtic League started a campaign to have the word "Alba" on the Scottish football and rugby tops.
-Since 2005, the Scottish Football Association have supported the use of Scottish Gaelic on their teams's strip in recognition of the language's revival in Scotland.
-However, the SRU is still being lobbied to have "Alba" on the national rugby strip.

 The Celtic League has also passed a motion to support the general aims of Independence First, which aims for a referendum on Scottish independence.